 At the height she climbed to reach, she finds she is not alone.

-We are seen.
-We are not alone.
 First contact happened not through technology but through voice, through the simple sacred act of breathing together.

 "THE STORM WE SURVIVED TOGETHER"